martapcosta/CitizenEngagementProject/README.md

 <a name="lastIssues"></a>
 ## 5. Last 10 Issues

-In the view the user will be able to see the last 10 reported issues and a map containing all issues
+In this view the user will be able to see the last 10 reported issues and a map containing all the reported issues.

+The user also can click on an issue an will be redirected to the issue details (all issues view).

 ![Last 10 Issues view](doc/screenshots/Last10Issues.png)

 <a href="#top">go up</a>